brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

     - Grant DynamoDB `CreateTable` and `DeleteTable` only to administrators.
     - Grant KMS `GenerateDataKey` and DynamoDB `PutItem` to power users.
     - Grant only KMS `Decrypt` and DynamoDB `Query` to read only users.

+IAM offers alot of granularity and power at the expense of being confusing for the uninitiated.
+A couple of canned IAM policies are provided in the [README](https://github.com/brendanhay/credentials#iam-policies) to help you get started.

 ## Cryptographic Routines